 How can you define liver transplantation?

 Liver transplantation is a complex procedure in which diseased or impaired liver is substituted with a healthy liver.
-This surgical procedure becomes a necessity in patients with acute liver failure or an end-stage liver disease.
+This surgical procedure becomes a necessity in patients with acute liver failure or end-stage liver disease.

 Why and When a liver transplant is recommended?